-What’s Your Dealership CRM Strategy?
+What’s Your Boat Dealership’s CRM Strategy?

 Today’s boat dealers are managing and even juggling many different areas of their operation, and keeping up with the speed of modern day business has become challenging.
-Gone are the days of spread sheets and the business card rolodex to stay in touch and manage customers, today it’s a mandatory requirement for a boat dealer to utilize a Customer Relationship Management (CRM) tool.
+Gone are the days of spreadsheets and the business card rolodex to stay in touch and manage customers.
+Today it’s a mandatory requirement for a boat dealer to utilize a Customer Relationship Management (CRM) tool.
 The most valuable asset your dealership can have, is the data within a CRM.
 Data is king and the actual power behind most successful businesses lies in the data and insights that can be mined from data.

 A CRM strategy needs to include a way to manage your leads and contacts.
 The needs within a solution with fields such as customers, lost sales, prospects, suppliers, partners, and even inactive customers will be slightly different from business to business.
 However, this type of CRM database is the foundation to managing these relationships strategically to move your dealership forward in growth and revenue.
 It also serves as the foundational data to build ongoing drip marketing campaigns around to further develop future business.
 Empowering employees with their mobile devices makes sense and giving them the ability use the many apps and programs available for calendars, setting reminders, access to contacts and taking notes are all available at your fingertips right now.
+Let’s dive into the important aspects in implementing the right CRM for your boat dealership.

 Don’t Underestimate The Implementation